Hansen inspired by Farrell's words

 'Be yourself'

-Speaking of the advice received from Farrell, Hansen added: "He said: 'if you can't be yourself, there's no point putting on the jersey'.
+Speaking of the advice received from Farrell, Hansen added: "He said, 'If you can't be yourself, there's no point putting on the jersey'.

 "When Andy says something like that it sticks with you.
-Just go out there and enjoy yourself, that's all you do at the end of the day."
+Just go out there and enjoy yourself - that's all you do at the end of the day."

 Dominant Ireland cruised to victory over the depleted Welsh, with Andrew Conway's second-half brace and a solo score from Garry Ringrose sealing a deserved bonus-point victory.